THE CAMPAIGN FOR THE UNIVERSITY OF SASKATCHEWAN

 A bold transform of the Hardy Lab will create the Engineering Design Hub, a campus destination for design and experiential learning.
 As the technical core for student-led design projects and multi-disciplinary group work, the Design Hub will include:

-• Capstone design and build space
+- Capstone design space

 $3 MILLION GOAL